 “Then can’t we at least make it less of a celebration?”
 Kiluron asked.
-“Just for the formal ceremony, and forgo all of the fancy feasts and so forth.
+“Just the formal ceremony and forgo all of the fancy feasts and so forth.
 That seems a bit more respectful to Prime Wezzix’s legacy.”

 Doil hesitated.
 “I – that’s actually a good idea.
 Why didn’t you suggest it before?”

 “No need to act so surprised,” Kiluron muttered.
 “I didn’t suggest it before because I didn’t think of it before.
 So we can do that?
 Just have the ceremonies, and not an entire festival while the Union is still trying to recover from the Guardian’s attacks?”

 Nodding, Doil was already scribbling away.
 “Yes, we can do it that way.
 I’ll see to it that appropriate invitations are sent to all of the governors, and of course the nobility.”

 Somehow, that made Kiluron feel better about himself.
 It probably shouldn’t have, but he decided to seize the feeling while it was there.
 “Alright.
 Now, the governing team.
 Tell me again why I can’t just have you advise me on everything?”